Fīnau ʻUlukālala: Moengangongo

+He was close friends with William Mariner, who described Moengangongo as a very intelligent and curious individual.
+He independently figured out how a musket works, and frequently held discussions with Mariner about astronomy, physics, etc. When Mariner was being rescued by a European ship, Moengangongo begged to be allowed to go to England, despite his awareness of losing his status as a king, because he wished to learn how to read, write, and gain knowledge about the world.

+Moengangongo had died 2 years later, which is probably the reason that he has not gone into history as ʻUlukālala III.

 Tuapasi

 Fīnau ʻUlukālala III, best known in history as Fīnau ʻUlukālala III ʻi Pouono (the part of Neiafu where he would die), also named Tuapasi.
 He was the second son of Fīnau Fangupō and became Tuʻi Vavaʻu (Vavaʻu king) in 1811, although it was not until 1820 before he got all the islands under control.
 When he died in March 1833 he ceded Vavaʻu to his rearcousin and son in law Tāufaʻāhau I, as it was clear by then who was the most powerful person in Tonga.
 It was, after Haʻapai, the second island group of Tonga Tāufaʻāhau obtained in his way towards being king of all Tonga.
-It was therefore still in Vavaʻu, in fact at Pouono, on 20 November 1839 that Tāufaʻāhau declared himself king of Tonga and ceded it then to the new Christian god.
+It was therefore still in Vavaʻu, in fact at Pouono, on 20 November 1839 that Tāufaʻāhau declared himself king of Tonga and, having become Christian, ceded it then to God.

 Matekitonga

 Tupou Toutai Nafetalai Matekitonga was the name of Fīnau ʻUlukālala IV, the only son of his father, born in the same year (1833) that the latter died.
 He grew up to be a vassal to Tāufaʻāhau, fought, for example, in 1853 with him and Cakobau against another Fijian chief, Mara Kapaiwai and was rewarded with the noble title of ʻUlukālala when Tāufaʻāhau, by then known as king Siaosi I, proclaimed the constitution in 1875 and abolished all old chiefly titles and subtitles, except for 20, who were elevated to noble status (and another 10 in 1880).
 From that time on the proper way to refer to these nobles is by their title only with, if needed, an identifying name between parenthesis after it.